 The cyber security industry is growing at an incredibly fast rate.
 According to the US Bureau of Labor Statistics (BLS), information security analyst positions (which include entry-level roles) will grow 31 percent through 2029.
-This rate of growth is more than seven times faster than the national average job growth rate of four percent.
-What this trend means is that you should have an easier time securing an entry-level job in this industry compared to in many other fields.
-These statistics also indicate a strong degree of job security, given how in-demand cyber security positions are.
+This rate of growth is more than seven times faster than the national average job growth rate.

 You can gain an entry-level cyber security job in a range of commercial, governmental, and non-governmental organizations.
 To gain the skills involved in any entry-level role, you’ll usually need a minimum of a Bachelor’s degree in cyber security or a relevant subject.
-However, for some cyber security occupations, other qualifications can be sufficient.
-And for a role like a penetration tester, it is also possible to get hired without any formal qualifications.
+However, other qualifications can be sufficient — each cyber security role tends to be associated with a unique skill set.
+For a role like penetration testing, it’s possible to get hired without any formal qualifications.

-In this guide, we reveal everything you need to know about securing an entry-level cyber security job, covering key factors like qualifications, skills, where to find work, salary expectations, and the top companies hiring.
+In this guide, we’ll tell you how to get an entry-level cyber security job.
+We’ll cover key factors like qualifications, skills, where to find work, salary expectations, and the top companies hiring.

 What to expect in an entry-level cyber security job